canada-ca/canada-ca.github.io/_drafts/2017-01-01-blog-strategy.markdown

 	- tags for article topics/subjects

 ## Writing techniques
-- Short articles – think in terms of “one pagers”
+- Short articles – as succinct as possible, think in terms of “one pagers”
-- Pair writing, peer review: each post only go live when at least two people have taken a crack at it
+- team effort: each post only go live when at least two people have taken a crack at it
 - Focus on facts: articles that tell stories about what we did, what we learned - not pure theory or unsubstantiated opinion
 - Cite evidence & experience always, esp. our own data, lessons learned
 - Advice not rules - write in terms of examples of how we did X to solve problem/issue/challenge Y, rather than "you must do..."
+- Use pair writing, timeboxing and trading off to keep moving

 # Do’s and don’ts